M-SE0K/M-SE0K.github.io/content/en/project/moveCleanBot/index.md

 ---
-title: Community Clean Bot powered by Orbi LLM
+title: Orbi Board Clean Bot using LLM
-summary: A real-time moderation bot to improve online culture by tracking posts and comments and enforcing community guidelines across the service.
+summary: A real-time board clean bot to improve inappropriate online culture.
+Tracks users' posts and comments, and applies regulations to content within the service.
 tags:
   - WEB
 date: 2025-08-01